FrustratedGameDev/project2/notes.md

 # Features
 We need 10-20 features (useful representation of data)
-- Mean and standard deviation of times spent in each label?
-- "Unusually long" time; i.e. more than, say, mean + 1.5 or 2 standard deviations time in a label
 - "Unusually small" number of issues handled by person21?(Denae started but needs refinement)
 - Number of issues per milestone - Denae
 - Number of issues without milestone - Denae